Water fill slow

 When to Call a Professional

-DIY parts for a slow water fill repair on the Amana NTW4516FW typically cost between $15 and $75, depending on whether you need a new inlet valve, hose, or filter screen.
-A professional service call usually runs $150–$300 once you factor in labor and parts.
-Tackling this repair yourself can save you $100 or more.
+For DIY parts to fix a slow water fill on the Amana NTW4516FW, expect costs between $15 and $75, depending on whether you need a new inlet valve, hose, or filter screen.
+A professional service call typically runs between $150 and $300 once you factor in labor and parts.
+Tackling this repair yourself can save you a substantial amount.

 Why is my Amana NTW4516FW filling with water so slowly?